zackluckyf/angular-project/readme.md

 Next Steps

 pages(aka features) in app contains angular code, the issue with multiple controllers popped up, need to have Dane explain how to send state from one page to the next.
 Ask him if he has showed us how to do that yet.

-Break up tests, work slowly they are organized into folders and all the tests are already written - Saturday

 After Fixing Tests work on CI! - Saturday